 Take it from me - you don't need loads of expensive equipment to make great music and in fact, in most cases having more stuff will actually become a hindrance.
 The abundance of potential can stifle creativity, as you get distracted by exploring yet another possibility within your music.

 You're much better off having a core range of tools that you really know inside-out - and you should absolutely aim to become the Jimi Hendrix of those devices!
-Despite all of today's modern production conveniences, unless you know how things work and how to put it all together, you'll just end up a music shop pretender pressing all those shiny buttons for no actual purpose.
+Along your music production journey you'll meet people who obsess about gear and plugins, but have very little to show for it.

 4. Play To Your Strengths'And Work On Your Weaknesses